taviso/ctypes.sh/README.md

 For recent Ubuntu, this should be enough:

-`sudo apt install autoconf libltdl-dev libffi-dev libelf-dev elfutils libdw-dev`
+`sudo apt install autoconf libltdl-dev libffi-dev libelf-dev elfutils libdw-dev pkg-config`

 If you want to use automatic struct support (recommended), you should also make you have [ddebs available](https://wiki.ubuntu.com/Debug%20Symbol%20Packages).